 - Introductions to web archiving concepts:

-- What is a web archive? video from the UK Web Archive YouTube Channel
+- What is a web archive? - A video from the UK Web Archive YouTube Channel

 - Wikipedia's List of Web Archiving Initiatives